MakerspaceModules/arduino/201 - Sensors/Instructor/README.md

 ### Before students arrive
 * Print out handouts under Documentation/Handouts/
-* Have at least one copy of the Arduino 101 cheatsheet ready.
-(To be created)
+* Have at least one copy of the [Arduino cheatsheet](https://github.com/MakerspaceModules/arduino/blob/master/101%20-%20Introduction%20to%20Arduino/Documentation/Arduino_Cheat_Sheet.pdf) available.

 ### During class
 * Make sure students have taken Arduino 101.
 If more than one student has not taken the preceding class, spend a bit more time on review.
 * Review the concepts in Arduino 101, going over the Arduino 101 handout if necessary.